 If the worker is an employee (employer-employee relationship), the payer is considered an employer.
 Employers are responsible for deducting Canada Pension Plan (CPP) contributions, Employment Insurance (EI) premiums, and income tax from remuneration or other amounts they pay to their employees.
-They have to remit these deductions along with their share of CPP contributions and EI premiums, to the Canada Revenue Agency.
+They must remit these deductions along with their share of CPP contributions and EI premiums, to the Canada Revenue Agency.

-An employer who fails to deduct the required CPP contributions and EI premiums has to pay both the employer's share and the employee's share of any contributions and premiums owing, plus penalties and interest.
+An employer who fails to deduct the required CPP contributions and EI premiums must pay both the employer's share and the employee's share of any contributions and premiums owing, plus penalties and interest.
 For more information, go to Payroll.

-NOTE: You can view the guide online:
+NOTE: You can view the guide online: www.canada.ca/en/revenue-agency/services/formspublications/publications/rc4110.html

-https://www.canada.ca/en/revenue-agency/services/forms-publications/publications/rc4110.html